GuttmanLab/chipdip-pipeline/config/README.md

 - <a name="input-directory">input directory</a>: directory containing the `config/` and `resources/` folders
 - <a name="output-directory">output-directory</a>: directory containing the pipeline output

-For a complete description of the directory structures, see the [main repository README](https://github.com/GuttmanLab/chipdip-pipeline).
+For a complete description of the directory structures, and for relevant workflow profile configuration settings, see the [main repository README](../README.md).

 ## Configuration Files